PaperMC/docs/docs/paper/admin/getting-started/adding-plugins.md

 ## Finding Plugins

 Before installing a plugin, you'll need to find what you want to install.
-Most plugins can be found on [SpigotMC](https://www.spigotmc.org/resources/), [BukkitDev](https://dev.bukkit.org/bukkit-plugins), or the [PaperMC Forums](https://forums.papermc.io/forums/paper-plugin-releases/), while other plugins may
+The best place to find plugins is [Hangar](https://hangar.papermc.io), Papers plugin repository, but you can also find many plugins on [SpigotMC](https://www.spigotmc.org/resources/), [BukkitDev](https://dev.bukkit.org/bukkit-plugins), or the [PaperMC Forums](https://forums.papermc.io/forums/paper-plugin-releases/), while other plugins may